Gameday

 Colossal Cupcakes and Rocket Fizz

 Located right next door to each other on Euclid Ave, this is a one-two punch for those who need a sugar fix.
 Colossal Cupcakes has a fantastic array of bakery treats, while Rocket Fizz’s gigantic candy selection will make any kid happy.
-They’re right off the East 4th, making it easy to drop by before the game (and you can bring them into the stadium with you if you’d like).
+They’re right off the East 4th, making it easy to drop by before the game (and you are allowed to bring your own food into the stadium with you, so feel free to load up).

 Inside the stadium